Darkshadogt/Disqueue/README.md

     API <--> |REST + WebSocket| Web
 ```

-The bot and backend connect to the same database independently.
-Postgres triggers `NOTIFY` writes — new matches, preference changes, notifications — which the backend picks up via a dedicated `LISTEN` connection and pushes to clients over WebSocket.
+Disqueue’s bot and backend share a single PostgreSQL database.
+Postgres triggers `NOTIFY` events for new matches, preference updates, and notifications, which the backend listens for and pushes to clients in real time.

 <br />